Impact Factor: 1.2

 • An Editor-in-Chief

-• Three Associate Editors
+• A sufficient number of Associate Editors

 • An Advisory Board